Is the CMA certification worth it?

 Accounting Manager

-Accounting Managers develop and maintain accounting systems and procedures used by other accountants to collect and analyze data.
+Accounting managers develop and maintain accounting systems and procedures used by other accountants to collect and analyze data.

 Some standard job duties for an accounting manager include overseeing daily operations, monitoring and analyzing data, creating financial statements and reports, as well as upholding strict accounting policies and principles.